 The Federal Communications Commission (FCC) is an independent U.S. government agency, directly responsible to Congress.
 The FCC was established by the Communications Act of 1934 and is charged with regulating interstate and international communications by radio, television, wire, satellite and cable.
-The FCC's jurisdiction covers the 50 states, the District of Columbia, and U.S. possessions.
+The FCC's jurisdiction covers the 50 States, the District of Columbia, and U.S. possessions.

 The FCC is directed by five Commissioners appointed by the President and confirmed by the Senate for 5-year terms, except when filling an unexpired term.
 The President designates one of the Commissioners to serve as Chairperson.
 Only three Commissioners may be members of the same political party.
 None of them can have a financial interest in any Commission-related business.

 The Commission staff is organized by function.
 There are six operating Bureaus and ten Staff Offices.
-The Bureaus' responsibilities include: processing applications for licenses and other filings; analyzing complaints; conducting investigations; developing and implementing regulatory programs; and taking part in hearings.
+The Bureaus' responsibilities include: Processing applications for licenses and other filings; analyzing complaints; conducting investigations; developing and implementing regulatory programs; and taking part in hearings.
 The Offices provide support services.
 Even though the Bureaus and Offices have their individual functions, they regularly join forces and share expertise in addressing Commission issues.
 The six operating Bureaus are: Consumer and Governmental Affairs, Enforcement, International, Media, Wireless Telecommunications, and Wireline Competition.

-Concerning FCC small entity enforcement and compliance issues, the primary sources for information are the Enforcement Bureau, which enforces the Communications Act as well as the Commission's rules, orders and authorizations, and the Office of Communications Business Opportunities (OCBO), which provides advice to the Commission on issues and policies concerning telecommunications opportunities for small, minority and women-owned communications businesses.
+Concerning FCC small entity enforcement and compliance issues, the primary sources for information are the Enforcement Bureau, which enforces the Communications Act as well as the Commission's rules, orders and authorizations, and the Office of Communications Business Opportunities (OCBO), which provides advice to the Commission on issues and policies concerning telecommunications opportunities for small, minority, and women-owned communications businesses.
+In addition, the FCC Consumer Center, within the Consumer and Governmental Affairs Bureau, provides a wealth of consumer information and other service.